peterzan/ILETP/README.md

 ## ILTEP Core Features
-- The Platform ensures that multiple independent LLMs can collaborate, evaluate each other, and reach accountable conclusions.
+- Ensures multiple independent LLMs collaborate, evaluate each other, and reach trustworthy, auditable conclusions.
 - Empowers user agency with real-time trust scores and escalation guidance; you decide when to trust AI vs. seek human expertise.
-- Its vendor-neutral, open and agnostic design ensures compatibility with all major models and deployment methods.
+- Vendor-neutral, open, and model-agnostic design ensures compatibility with all major LLMs and deployment methods.

 ## Why Open Source
 The problems addressed here, validation, trust, divergence, and diagnostics are not proprietary challenges.
 They are industry-wide challenges.

 Open sourcing this work: